nasa/cumulus/docs/workflows/input_output.md

 #### Lambda Layer

 In order to make use of this configuration, a lambda layer can be uploaded to your account.
-Due to platform restrictions, Core cannot currently support sharable public layers, however you can support deploying the appropriate version from [the release page](https://github.com/nasa/cumulus-message-adapter/releases) via the AWS [Layers Interface](https://console.aws.amazon.com/lambda/home?region=us-east-1#/layers), then including the CMA in the configured lambda layers:
+Due to platform restrictions, Core cannot currently support sharable public layers, however you can support deploying the appropriate version from [the release page](https://github.com/nasa/cumulus-message-adapter/releases) via the AWS [Layers Interface](https://console.aws.amazon.com/lambda/home?region=us-east-1#/layers), *or* the provided CMA [Terraform](https://www.terraform.io/) module located at [tf-modules/cumulus-message-adapter](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus-message-adapter).

+Once you've deployed the layer, include the CMA in the configured lambda layers:

     DiscoverPdrs:
       layers:
         - arn:aws:lambda:us-east-1:{{AWS_ACCOUNT_ID}}:layer:Cumulus_Message_Adapter:{version number}

-In the future if you wish to update/change the CMA version you will need to update the deployed CMA, and update the layer configuration for the impacted lambdas as needed.
+In the future if you wish to update/change the CMA version you will need to update the deployed CMA, and update the layer configuration for the impacted lambdas as needed, or re-run the Terraform module.
 If you have a large number of lambdas utilizing the CMA, you can include a configuration key in your `config.yml`:

     cma_layer: arn:aws:lambda:us-east-1:{{AWS_ACCOUNT_ID}}:layer:Cumulus_Message_Adapter:{version number}